kevincox/url.js/README.md

 ```

 If you want more examples, look at our tests in the `test/` directory.
 Or you
-can view the live test of our master branch at
+can run/view the live test of our master branch at
 http://kevincox.github.com/url.js/test.html.